rise-policy/RISE-2/README.md

 ## 🔥 News

 - **[Aug 29, 2025]** Fix a bug in Spatial Aligner.
 After the fix, the model shows improved perfomance compared to the version in paper.
-We'll provide a report soon.
+See [CHANGELOG](assets/docs/CHANGELOG.md) for a detailed report.
 - **[May 15, 2025]** Initial release.

 ## 🛫 Getting Started